FREE Initial Consultation (including necessary x-rays)

 Some swelling and pain may occur after the procedure but should subside within 48 hours.
 An ice pack applied to the site will reduce swelling and pain medications should be taken as prescribed.
 If antibiotic medications are prescribed, be sure to take the medication for the entire duration prescribed or the infection may return.

 Drink plenty of water and consume healthy, soft foods until the extraction site heals.
 You can return to your normal diet as soon as you feel comfortable.
 Maintaining a routine of brushing and flossing after the initial 24 hours will keep the mouth clean and promote rapid healing.
-If you have any questions regarding dental extractions, please contact Dr. Spencer’s La Jolla or Rancho Santa Fe office immediately.
+If you have any questions regarding dental extractions, please contact Dr. Spencer’s La Jolla office immediately.